Capitals of the future

 Putrajaya

-Construction began in 1995 for the new administrative centre off Kuala Lumpur, planned as a garden city with new Islamic architecture sited next to Cyberjaya.
+Construction began in 1995 for the new administrative center off Kuala Lumpur, planned as a garden city with new Islamic architecture sited next to Cyberjaya.
+The year 2025 marked the 30 years of the Putrajaya development while it is still expanding to improve the socio-economic infrastructures.

 Discover Putrajaya